Fortis Quay Major Residential Development – Salford Quays, Manchester

 Lords Close, Giggleswick, Yorkshire Dales

-Bowman Riley Architects designed an attractive new residential development in the Yorkshire Dales village of Giggleswick, near to the market town of Settle for local building contractor RN Wooler & Co.
+Bowman Riley designed an attractive new residential development in the Yorkshire Dales village of Giggleswick, near to the market town of Settle for local building contractor RN Wooler & Co.

 The development comprises ten high quality town-house style homes.
 The three and four bedroom properties have attractive gardens and private car parking facilities.